piles and haemorrhoid

 🏃 Exercise Regularly

-How: Aim for at least 30 minutes of moderate exercise (e.g., walking, swimming, yoga) on most days.
+How: Aim for around 30 minutes of moderate activity, such as walking, swimming, or yoga, on most days.

 🪑 Avoid Prolonged Sitting

-Tip: Take short breaks every 30–60 minutes if your work involves sitting.
-Avoid lingering on the toilet.
+Tip: Take short movement breaks every 30–60 minutes, and avoid spending extended time on the toilet.

 🚽 Practice Healthy Toilet Habits